florczakraf/Musicbee-VGMV-plugin/readme.md

 * T to quickly end a round
 * H to restart a song
 * CTRL + Shift + R to reset settings
+* Click songs in the history to play them

 You start by playing a song in the playlist you want to run and then hit start or restart and it'll shuffle in the current playlist.